0LNetworkCommunity/libra-framework/framework/src/upgrade_fixtures/make_upgrade_test_fixtures.md

 RUST_MIN_STACK=104857600 cargo t -- make_the_upgrade_fixtures --include-ignored
 ```

-## Fixtures
+## How the test fixtures work

 We want to test that we can modify code in the 0x1 address and upgrade successfully.

 To do this we will create a framework upgrade script for MoveStdlib.
-We will add a module and function that would not otherwise not be there; "all your base"
+We will add
+a module and function that would not otherwise not be there;
+"all_your_base.move".
+That way after the upgrade, when we call that function we
+get a result, instead of an abort (in the case of an upgrade not being successful).

 ```